 1. Best Tour Of Istanbul

 In terms of tours, our top pick is Memphis tours for the ultimate Istanbul day tour.
 Enjoy an Istanbul City Tour visiting famous sites with Memphis Tours.
-Your guide will pick up from your hotel and taking you to all of the most exciting sites in Istanbul’s historic Sultanahmet area.
+Your guide will pick you up from your hotel and take you to all of the most exciting sites in Istanbul’s historical Sultanahmet area.

-Tour to the most impressive sights in Istanbul’s Sultanahmet area.
-Visit Topkapi Palace, which was the official residence of the Ottoman Sultans and the centre of state administration.
-Inside you will tour the lavish palace and see riches that displays the power of the Ottomans.
+Tour the most impressive sights in Istanbul’s Sultanahmet area.
+Visit Topkapi Palace, which was the official residence of the Ottoman Sultans and the center of state administration.
+Inside you will tour the lavish palace and see riches that display the power of the Ottomans.

 Finally, you will end your tour at the Grand Bazaar to wander the alleys of this historic complex.
-The bazaar is the largest and oldest in Turkey and it is famous for offering everything from Persian carpets, leather goods and jewellery to ceramics, spices and antiques.
+The bazaar is the largest and oldest in Turkey, and it is famous for offering everything from Persian carpets, leather goods, and jewelry to ceramics, spices, and antiques.
 After your time in the bazaar, your guide will return you to your hotel.
 The tour will last approximately 6 hours.

 2. Cappadocia from Istanbul Day Trip

-Cappadocia is one of those touristic places that is open all year round but most attractions involve outdoor activities and since Cappadocia is also prone to snow, rain and hard winds during winter.
-This means that activities might be cancelled in the winter, especially the number one attraction of hot air balloon trips which are outlined in our third best Turkish tour from Istanbul.
+Cappadocia is one of those tourist places that is open all year round.
+Still, most attractions involve outdoor activities, and since Cappadocia is also prone to snow, rain, and hard winds during winter.
+This means that activities might be canceled in the winter, especially the number one attraction of hot air balloon trips, which are outlined in our third best Turkish tour from Istanbul.
 A Cappadocia tour from Istanbul by flight.
-The best time to tour Cappadocia is usually May to October.
+The best time to tour Cappadocia is usually from May to October.

-Upon arrival, your private guide will meet you to share one of the most amazing city in Turkey.
+Upon arrival, your private guide will meet you to share one of the most amazing cities in Turkey.
 Firstly you will visit the famous “Devrent Valley and “Pasabagi” (or Monk`s Valley).